datacarpentry/openrefine-socialsci/_episodes/01-introduction.md

 - "Locate helpful resources to learn more about OpenRefine."
 keypoints:
 - "OpenRefine is a powerful, free, and open source tool that can be used for data cleaning."
-- "OpenRefine will automatically track any steps allowing you to backtrack as needed and providing a record of all work done"
+- "OpenRefine will automatically track any steps allowing you to backtrack as needed and providing a record of all work done."
 ---

 # Lesson